-There are three different types of QNLD Membership: Year I, Year II and Accreditation
+There are two different types of QNLD Membership: A developmental membership and an accreditation membership.

 Members will complete a self-review, and will receive a peer-review visit which will focus on quality improvement rather than accreditation.

 Once the service has completed their self review, they will host a peer review day where multidisciplinary staff members from other member services visit the unit with a patient or carer representative and a member of the QNLD project team.

 During these meetings the results of the self-review are validated and there is an opportunity for all staff to share good practice and ideas for development.